ksinha49/ai-workloads/services/README.md

 # Services Overview

-This directory contains individual microservices used to build end‑to‑end document processing workflows.
+This directory contains individual microservices used to build end‑to‑end AI processing workflows.
 Each service has its own `README.md` with deployment instructions and environment variables.
 The table below summarizes the purpose of each service.

 | Service directory | Description |
 |-------------------|-------------|